 “While working with Interface, we went to great lengths to ensure its new headquarters would reflect its corporate identity as a leader in sustainability,” said Stanton Stafford, Managing Principal of Integral Consulting Engineering, the Atlanta Studio of Integral Group.
 “The Interface team expected more than just an economic justification with the products we selected.
 After analyzing projected energy and water consumption, we selected systems that would provide positive benefits toward the company’s goals such as water harvesting and a chilled-beam system.”

 Part of creating an environmentally conscious workplace was offering employees and guests alternate transit options.
 We relocated directly across from public transit (MARTA) and provide all the necessities for easy biking, including storage and showers.
-Leading by example, Jay Gould now travels to work via MARTA, and employees and visitors use public transit more than ever due to its close proximity to the global headquarters.
+Employees and visitors use public transit more than ever due to its close proximity to the global headquarters.

 Benefiting people & planet